-Ford Escort RS Mark I & Mark II - the beginning of the successful story
+Ford Escort RS Mark I & Mark II - the Beginning of a Successful Story

 Back in 1973, when the World Rally Championship was born, there were a variety of cars on rally scene.
 They were mostly the racing versions of ordinary road cars, like the Renault Alpine A110, Fiat 124 Abarth, Saab 94 V4, Volvo 142, Datsun 240Z and even the Citroen DS.